PHIL 7013 Special Topics in Philosophy

 Coordinator Jennifer Mensch Opens in new window

-Description The Special Topics in Philosophy unit engages with current debates and developments in philosophy.
+Description The Special Topics in Philosophy subject engages with current debates and developments in philosophy.
 These contemporary debates will be contextualized within the historical and conceptual framework of the continental tradition of philosophical inquiry.
 Engagement with contemporary topics in philosophy and the most recent developments in the field will enable students to find what is innovative and original in their own thought and field of research.

 School Humanities & Comm Arts